Maharashtra Navnirman Sena: Denunciation of MLA Abu Azmi

 On 9 November 2009 Abu Azmi of the Samajwadi Party was denounced and prevented by MLA of the MNS from taking his oath in Hindi and not in state official language Marathi.
 As a result of this incident, the speaker of the Maharashtra Legislative Assembly suspended the 4 MNS MLAs involved in the skirmish for a period of four years.
 They were also barred from entering Mumbai and Nagpur whenever the assembly met in the two cities.
 The MLAs suspended were Ram Kadam, Ramesh Wanjale, Shishir Shinde and Vasant Gite.
 The suspension was later revoked in July 2010.
+Incidents were reported in neighbouring state of Gujarat too.

 Growth in potency

 In October 2008, Jet Airways laid off almost 1,000 employees.
 In the frenzy for reinstatement that followed numerous political parties took the stand for the probationers’ cause.
 First the MNS and the SS came in, then the established national parties, the Congress and the BJP.
 Even the CPI M, rallied in support of the laid off Kolkata employees.

 One day after the lay off, the retrenched former staff flocked to the MNS office, even though the SS labour arm, the Bharatiya Kamgar Sena generally rules the aviation unions.
 The MNS then led more than 300 former employees to Jet's office in Marol.
 MNS general secretary Nitin Sardesai said, "We met Jet officials today while a lot of (cabin) crew and MNS workers were protesting outside.
 While we were talking, Jet chairman Naresh Goyal telephoned Raj Thackeray...
 He requested us to end the protest and offered to meet Raj in a couple of days.
 We had a one-point agenda that those laid off should be taken back."

 In two days the MNS march and support got the staff re-hired.
 The media widely appeared to pronounce Raj as having won the game of one upmanship with the SS, whose mantle of aggressive street politics was seen as having been usurped.
 This was a big boost for the MNS' newly formed trade union, the Maharashtra Navnirman Kamgar Sena, which has been trying to cut into the SS' influence in the aviation, hotel and entertainment sectors.